i-love-coffee-i-love-tea/audogombleed.sh/docs/02-configuration-options.md

 be able to access the real command exit code, so this is disable by default.

+## __CLI_CFG_EXEC_SUBPROCESS (default: "n")

+Execute commands in a subprocess (`bash -c`) instead of the current shell.

+When set to "y", each command runs in an isolated `bash -c` process.
+This prevents commands from modifying the user's shell state (variables, working directory, etc.).
+The `[env]` section's variables and functions are made available inside the subprocess.

+When set to "n" (default), commands run in the current shell via `eval`, which allows `cd`, `export`, variable assignments, and other shell side effects to persist after execution.

 ## __CLI_CFG_EXEC_SILENT (default: "n")

 The CLI itself does not output anything on stdout and stderr, if set to "y"